I recently met up with my dear friend and fellow business owner, Estie Gonzalez, she owns Derma Bright Clinic here in Vancouver.

 Every day, we are a new version of ourselves.
 Something about us has changed from the day before and that is completely normal, it is the human experience.

-If there is a topic you are interested in and would like me to cover, please respond to this email, I am open to suggestions.
+If there is a topic you are interested in and would like me to cover, please email me, I am open to suggestions.

 Thank you for reading my words.